I started getting into bird photography in the beginning of 2018 and wanted to share the photos that I took in the Kingston, Ontario area.

 This vireo was captured in the early fall.
 You can tell by the green leaves on the tree.
 These birds have a bit of colour to them.
 You can see some yellow on their wings.

 In this photo, the bird is well camouflaged.
-You might miss it if you didn't look carefully.
+You might miss it if you don't look carefully.

 I have seen these birds throughout the year.
 They are very common in the area.
 Their orange chest is definitely one of their distinguishing features.